-New buyers and small businesses: Small businesses will be looking for an easy and affordable way to pay their employees.
+New buyers and small businesses: Small business owners will be looking for an easy and affordable way to pay their employees.
 The core functionalities included in a small business payroll system will be wage calculation, check printing, and deductions management.

 Existing users desiring functions beyond core payroll: Buyers that already have a payroll solution in place, but are unsatisfied with the functionality, may desire additional features to meet their growing needs.
 If a business has enough employees, they may move away from printing pay stubs and look for an employee self-service portal.
 They may also desire a way to file payroll taxes electronically, and better manage employee benefits such as overtime accumulated.

 Large companies: Larger employers will have more complex payroll processes.
 For example, companies with 500+ employees will likely need to have an entire department dedicated to processing their payroll for them.
 New regulations such as the Affordable Care Act have made accurate record keeping more important than ever before.
 Many recommended options will include solutions with a heavy human resource management side to it.
-This could include a tool that lets employees do anything from submit time off requests, to manage 401k contributions.
+This could include a tool that lets employees do anything from submit time off & PTO requests to managing 401k contributions.

 Common Pain Points